 In alemtuzumab-treated pwMS, humoral responses to vaccination with diphtheria, tetanus, poliomyelitis vaccine, Haemophilus influenzae type b, meningococcal group C conjugate vaccine and PPV-23 are preserved, but vaccination within 6 months of alemtuzumab infusion could compromise responses.
-For COVID-19 vaccines, studies based on a small number of patients have also reported preserved seroconversion rates [57, 59, 65].
-However, there was a significant correlation in the time from last treatment dosing to first vaccine dose on post-vaccination IgG titers, explained by the significant B-cell and T-cell depletion shortly after the infusion [58].
-Similar preserved vaccine responses to influenza and varicella vaccines have also been reported for cladribine, according to limited evidence.
-This is consistent with the data for COVID-19 vaccines [57-59], for which no impaired humoral responses were observed for patients treated with cladribine, even in the small number of patients that were vaccinated within 4 weeks of their last cladribine dose [60].

-People with MS treated with ocrelizumab have an attenuated, humoral response to tetanus, pneumococcus and seasonal influenza compared to those exposed to $INF-\beta$ or no therapy.
-These observations have been largely confirmed by the recent experience with the COVID-19 vaccine.
-All studies consistently report a reduced humoral response to SARS-CoV-2 vaccination in patients treated with anti-CD20 [66].
-The response was dependent on the time since the last administration of anti-CD20 treatment and the number of repopulated B cells at the time of vaccination [67].
-Booster doses did not result in humoral immunization in the absence of seroconversion following priming vaccination, unless B cells were reconstituted [68, 69].
-Extending the time between the infusion of anti-CD20 monoclonal antibodies and vaccination may result in improved vaccine responses.
-Evidence also suggests that antigen-specific T-cell responses after vaccination are adequate despite poor humoral responses, but whether T-cell responses alone translate into long-term effective protection against SARS-CoV-2 remains unknown [70].
+For COVID-19 vaccines, studies based on a small number of patients have also reported preserved seroconversion rates.
+57,59,65 However, there was a significant correlation in the time from last treatment dosing to first vaccine dose on post-vaccination IgG titers, explained by the significant B- and T-cells depletion shortly after the infusion.58 Similar preserved vaccine responses to influenza, varicella vaccines have also been reported for cladribine, according to limited evidence.
+This is consistent with the data for COVID-19 vaccines^{57-59} for which no impaired humoral responses were observed for patients treated with Cladribine, even in the small number of patients that were vaccinated within 4 weeks of their last cladribine dose.
+60 patients treated with anti-CD20.66 The response was dependent on the time since the last administration of anti- CD20 treatment and the number of repopulated B-cells at the time of vaccination.67 Booster doses did not result in humoral immunization in the absence of seroconversion following priming vaccination, unless B-cells were reconstituted.^{68,69} Extending the time between the infusion of anti-CD20 monoclonal anti-bodies and vaccination may result in improved vaccine responses.
+Evidence also suggests that antigen-specific T cell responses after vaccination are adequate despite poor humoral responses, but whether T cell responses alone translate into long-term effective protection against SARS-CoV-2 remains unknown.70